ayushv512/blog-website/README.md

 ## Application flow
-1. The user lands on the Landing page i.e Posts List page by default.
+1. The user lands on the Landing page i.e. Posts List page by default.
 The first API which gets called is **Categories API** with default ```all-categories``` parameters to fetch list of categories.
 2. If the catergory list is available then **Posts List API** call is called with default query parameters of ```page number```, ```page size```, ```order by``` (date) & ```order``` (DESC).
 3. In the posts list page, the user can filter the posts with the category filter.
 For filtering **Posts List API** is called again with ```category``` query parameters.
 4. The user can also navigate the posts list with the help of pagination.
 For pagination **Posts List API** is called again with respective ```page number``` parameter.